Shaun Murphy: 2005–06 season

 For the new season, Murphy improved his ranking to number 21, which would not usually guarantee qualification for ranking events.
 However, as world champion he qualified automatically for every tournament in the season as the number two seed (and number one seed for the 2006 World Championship).
-He was invited to play in the Premier League Snooker, a non-ranking tournament with a 25-a-second shot clock, but he went out in the round-robin stage.
+He was invited to play in the Premier League Snooker, a non-ranking tournament with a 25 second shot clock, but he went out in the round-robin stage.

 He reached the quarter-finals of the inaugural, non-ranking Northern Ireland Trophy before being defeated 4–5 by Neil Robertson.
 In the first three ranking events of the season—the Grand Prix, the UK Championship and the Malta Cup—Murphy reached the last 16, losing final-frame matches to Stuart Bingham, Robertson, and Graeme Dott, respectively.
 After his loss to Bingham, he complained about having to play his match on an outside table, given his world champion status.
 In the revival of Pot Black, a single-frame knockout tournament not staged since 1991, he was defeated in the final by Matthew Stevens.
 Murphy was awarded Sportsman of the Year at the BBC East Midlands Sports Awards in December 2005.

 At the Masters, Murphy lost 4–6 to John Higgins in the quarter-finals, but reached his second ranking final in the Welsh Open, losing 4–9 to Stephen Lee.
 In the World Championship, he reached the quarter-finals, but fell victim to the so-called "Crucible curse", where no first-time champion has successfully defended the title at the Crucible Theatre, when he was defeated 7–13 by Peter Ebdon.